Encyclopaedia

 Species description

-Taxonomy and Morphology: Genus Halichoeres, family Labridae.
-Elongated body with a pointed snout and specialized teeth for feeding on benthic invertebrates.
-Grows to 12.0 cm.
+Taxonomy and Morphology: A member of the family Labridae, genus Halichoeres.
+It features a slender, elongated, torpedo-shaped body with a pointed snout and specialized teeth for preying on benthic micro-invertebrates.
+Grows to a maximum length of 12.0 cm.

 Care, breeding and tankmates